solstice-born/solstice-born/README.md

 - AWS cloud services and preparing for the [AWS Certified Developer - Associate certification](https://aws.amazon.com/certification/certified-developer-associate/)
 - Cross-team collaboration tools and processes

-## Professional Transition

-I'm new to GitHub as a platform but not to professional development.
-I'm transitioning my work to open source collaboration and excited to contribute to the broader development community.
-You'll see my contribution history grow as I share projects and engage with open source work.

 ## How to Reach Me

 Like a good user interface, I prefer to be discovered organically rather than directly contacted.
 But if our code paths cross in the wild, I promise to return a friendly 200 OK.